 - The exit code of the country from where you are making the call.

-- The U.S country code which is “1”
+- The U.S country code is “1.”

-- The 3-digit area code followed by the 7-digit phone number
+- The 3-digit area code followed by the 7-digit phone number.

 Some countries have multiple exit codes.
-For example, Brazil has 5 exit codes (0014, 0015, 0021, 0023, and 0031) while Cambodia has 3 exit codes (001, 007, and 008).
-While Canada has “011” as its exit code, Canadian callers do not need to dial the exit code when making calls to any US phone number (as both countries are part of the North American Numbering Plan).
+For example, Brazil has five exit codes (0014, 0015, 0021, 0023, and 0031) while Cambodia has three exit codes (001, 007, and 008).
+While Canada has “011” as its exit code, Canadian callers do not need to dial the exit code when making calls to any US phone number, as both the countries are a part of the North American numbering plan.

-The 3-digit area code number is applicable to the specific area or city within the U.S. For example, area code 323 is applicable to the city of Los Angeles located in the U.S. state of California, while area code 646 is applicable to New York City.
-In some cases, there can be multiple area codes assigned for the same area.
+The three-digit area code number applies to specific areas or cities within the U.S. For example, the area code 323 applies to the city of Los Angeles located in the state of California, while the area code 646 applies to New York City.
+In some cases, multiple area codes apply to the same area.
 For example, in addition to 646, New York City is also served with area codes 212, 332, and 929.

-The final subscriber phone number comprises of 7 digits and is the local phone number of the business or the phone subscriber.
+The final subscriber phone number comprises seven digits and the local phone number of the business or the phone subscriber.
 So, to make an international call to the U.S, you need to dial <the exit code of your country> + “1” (the U.S. country code) + <the U.S. area code> + <the 7-digit U.S local phone number>.

-How to Call a US Toll Free Number
+How to Call a US Toll-Free Number?

 Virtual Phone Numbers from CallHippo

-With virtual phone features like call recording, IVR system, smart call forwarding, and call analytics, the CallHippo virtual phone system can help you stay ahead of your competition at a very affordable rate.
+With virtual phone features such as call recording, IVR, smart call forwarding, and call analytics, the CallHippo virtual phone system can help you stay ahead of your competition at a very affordable rate.